hwnam831/ibert/README.md

 python3 AutoEncode.py --net nam
 ```

-Then, you should be able to see a message `Executing Autoencoder model with Nam's Architecture.` After then, if you see the message as in the below screen (`Epoch #1 ...
+Then, you should be able to see a message `Executing Autoencoder model with IBERT's Architecture.` After then, if you see the message as in the below screen (`Epoch #1 ...
 Perplexity : ...`), it is highly likely that I-BERT will be successfully running on your computer.

 ```
 Epoch #1: